 In the coming sections, we’ll break apart many of the most common components of a PKI and explain the role each component plays.

 A PKI is primarily built around the concept of managing trust.
 But since it’s not economical to directly manage hundreds or thousands of trust relationships, you need a mediator.
 You need a third-party that has already been vouched for by the original party.
 These third-party mediators are called certification authorities (CAs) identified by an Authority Key Identifiers (AKI) extension derived from the public key used to sign the given certificate.

-Think of you as a child as a certificate.
+Think of you as a child as an X509 cert.
 You were likely taught not to trust strangers by your parents.
-But what if your parents (those you trust), introduce you to a stranger and tell you it's OK to trust them?
-You'd probably go along with it and trust the stranger to you.
+But what if your parents (those you trust), introduce you to a stranger and tell you it’s OK to trust them?
+You’d probably go along with it and trust the stranger to you.
 After all, if your parents trust them so can you.
 A CA plays the role of your parents.
 You trust your parents (a CA) and they introduce you to strangers.
-They do so by signing the stranger's public key to let you know that you can trust them.
+They do so by signing the stranger’s public key to let you know that you can trust them.

 The primary role of a CA is to act as a trusted mediator.

-Issuing Certificates: Establishing Trust
+Issuing X509 Certs: Establishing Trust

 By being a known trusted entity, a CA enables trust between indirect parties.
 To enable trust between parties a CA “issues” certificates.
 When we talk about a CA issuing, we really mean the CA is validating the requested extensions and appending CA generated extensions to create a certificate.

 When a CA issues a certificate, it will use its own private key to digitally sign the certificate’s public key.
 Through the signing process, a CA is marking the certificate in a way to inform everyone that it trusts this public key.
 DocuSign provides a good overview of this specific concept with a good diagram.

 Another example of a CA generated extension is the serial number for each certificate, and each serial number needs to be unique for that given CA according to the RFC design specifications.